 End With

-- Now select ‘Use a formula to determine which cells to format’ as the Rule Type.
-Then enter the following formula in the formula box.
-Next click on Format, pick a Fill Color and click OK.
+- Select ‘Use a formula to determine which cells to format’ as the Rule Type.

 =CELL("ROW")=CELL("ROW",A1)

-- Now select any cell to see the active row highlighted as follows.
+- Select any cell to see the active row highlighted as follows.

-- However, you need to press F9 to refresh the selection when you click another cell.
+- Press F9 to refresh the selection when you click another cell.
 Otherwise, the earlier row will remain highlighted.
 You can also double-click and click away to refresh the worksheet.

 =CELL("COL")=CELL("COL",A1)